katefengx/power-outage-prediction/_site/README.md

 This project explores how power outage data can be leveraged to predict the number of affected customers during an outage across different regions in the United States.
 In particular, we are investigating: **How can we predict the number of affected customers based on factors like outage duration, region, and cause?**

-The dataset we are using is Purdue University’s Major Power Outage Risks in the U.S. dataset, which consists of major power outages, defined by the Department of Energy as those affecting over 50,000 customers or resulting in a loss of over 300 megawatts of energy.
-The data spans from January 2000 to July 2016 across the United States.
+The dataset we are using is Purdue University’s Major Power Outage Risks in the U.S. dataset, which consists of major power outages from January 2000 to July 2016 across the United States.
 Each of the 1,534 rows represents a single power outage occurrence, with 57 total columns containing information such as the duration of the outage, the state and region in which it occurred, and the category of the outage’s cause.

 The columns we included in our analysis are:
 - `'YEAR'` - This column labels the year that the power outage occurred.